Preludes to the Eilenberg-Moore and the Leray-Serre spectral sequences: Spectral sequences

 \section{Spectral sequences}

 In this section, we provide the necessary definitions and notations used later on.
-We start with the briefest review of the spectral sequence defined by a cochain complex that comes with a decreasing filtration, including the definition of Deligne's{\it~d\'ecalage} functor.
+We start with the briefest review of the spectral sequence defined by a cochain complex that comes with a decreasing filtration.
 We also explain how Leray--Serre and Eilenberg--Moore spectral sequences are both instances of this general construction.
 The reader may want to skip this section and refer back to it when needed, but we point out the two non-standard Definitions~\ref{def:minimal} and~\ref{def:unbarred}.
-As a standard reference for spectral sequences we refer to McCleary's textbook~\cite{McCleary}.
+As a standard reference for spectral sequences, we refer to McCleary's textbook~\cite{McCleary}.